AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 Teams are the hallmark of your success; it's always people and I hope that it will always be people who are the pivot between success and failure.
 The immediate thought of gauging team effectiveness through metrics may seem a little contrived and even a pointless managerial, bureaucratic, exercise.
 Consider though the statement "I lead a high performing team".
 And then ask "By what estimation do I believe that my team is high performing?".

 ### How to use these metrics
 Firstly, I need to strongly emphasise that I'm a little bit wary of these kind of metrics because they can _easily be mis-used_.
-These should be taken with a very large dose of context and also in combination with each other, and also other metrics that you may think of, not to mention of course your gut feel.
+These should be taken with a very large dose of context and also in combination with each other, and also other metrics and observations that you may think, or be aware, of.
 This is to say that it wouldn't be a good idea to take just one, or even three, of these metrics and to use them solely to determine the strength of your team.
 That would be a mistake and almost certainly give you a poor estimation, either to the upside or the downside, of your team's performance.

 On the other hand, to attempt to track all these metrics suggested below, is itself probably unwise too.
 It's probable that you already use a few of these metrics.
 But if you read the below and find some metrics that would be beneficial to your workplace, choose 2 or 3, and go from there.
 The below is not a prescription, so please don't treat it as such.
 Treating this as a prespription will likely cause more issues that you're currently experiencing :)

+In addition, it's worth noting the importance of educating stakeholders on the appropriate use of these metrics.
+This educational effort should target the functions, departments, or groups that actively consume these metrics.
+Information radiators as metrics is the concept to pursue.
+This is in stark contrast to utilising them as punitive tools to admonish teams with.

 Some useful Team metrics include: